Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

+After we get the filtered TOD, the following step is to project the TOD onto map.
+The usual model for observed TOD is given by the summation of signal and noise:

+where $\bm{d}$ is a vector which represents the observed TOD with length of number of samples, $\bm{x}$ is a vector consist by pixelized sky signal, $\bm{n}$ is the total noise including atmosphere, instrument, etc., and $\bm{A}$ is the pointing matrix.
+The unbiased solution of equation \ref{optTOD} is :

+where the matrix $\bm{W}$ can be any positive definite matrix.
+In this paper we choose two different $\bm{W}$ to do the map making:

+\begin{enumerate} \item \textbf{Naive Mapmaking:} the $\bm{W}$ is taken as a diagonal matrix, where the diagonal elements are the weights calculated from the inverse variance among one scan ring data, which means that for each pixel, where all the samples falling into are weighted co-added to give the final sky signal estimator.

+\item \textbf{Minimum Variance (MV) Mapmaking:} the $\bm{W}$ is taken as : $\bm{W} = \bm{N}^{-1}$, where the $\bm{N}$ is the noise covariance in time-domain, this estimator corresponds to the minimum variance or maximum likelihood solution.
+In this paper, we construct the $\bm{N}$ from the noise model after different filter operations and a detailed process of constructing $\bm{N}$ is illustrated in Appendix \ref{pcg}. \end{enumerate}

-In this section we summarize the results for performing the three filters to remove atmospheric emission.
-First, at the TOD domain, we analyze the efficiency of each filters and compare their ability using the criteria of the Root of Mean Square Error (RMSE) parameter estimated after the filtering process.
-Then, we evaluate the effect of each filter in the map domain by estimating the power spectra of the map after performing the filtering operation, including the signal power spectrum, the residual noise power spectrum, and comparing it with the input power spectrum.
+In this section, we summarize the results of applying three filters to remove atmospheric $1/f$ noise.\footnote{Here we focus on the efficiency of filtering out 1/f-type noise within the atmospheric radiation.
+In this study we do not focus primarily on the filter's effect on the cancellation of atmospheric white noise, which can be reduced in the data by averaging of the TOD.} We compare the filtering results at two different noise levels of atmospheric emission, as defined in subsection \ref{sec:atm_emis}, from several aspects.
+Firstly, in the TOD domain, we analyze the efficiency of each filters and compare their abilities using the criteria of the Root of Mean Square Error (RMSE) parameter estimated after the filtering process in subsectin \ref{sec:rmse}.
+Next, in subsection \ref{sec:analysis on naive mmk} we evaluate the effect of each filter in the map domain by estimating the power spectrum of the map after performing the filtering operation, including the signal power spectrum, the residual noise power spectrum, and comparing it with the input power spectrum.
 We estimate how the filters cut off the signals, as well as the atmospheric noise residual after performing the filters during the overall data processing.
+Finally, we show in subsection \ref{sec: pcg mmk} the results based on the optimized mapping method.